|Days 1 & 2||Puerto Madryn, Argentina||Transfer from airport, overnight hotel|

 |Day 22||Disembark Ushuaia||Farewell your fellow expeditioners|

-The anxiety of missed connections and flight delays is eliminated by guests recieving a two-night hotel stay in beautiful Puerto Madryn, one of Argentina’s fastest growing cities and the gateway to the Peninsula Valdés.
-Most flights arrive in the late afternoon or early evening allowing you a night to get over your jet lag.
+The anxiety of missed connections and flight delays is eliminated by guests receiving a one night hotel stay in beautiful Puerto Madryn, one of Argentina’s fastest growing cities and the gateway to the Peninsula Valdés.
 Located in the Patagonian province of Chubut, Puerto Madryn is a popular resort destination for wildlife excursions, and is known as the best place in Argentina to see Southern Right whales.
-Take a whale watching trip (not included), watch for nesting cormorants and elephant seals, or experience a walk through a colony of Magellanic penguins and myriad species of native seabirds.
-Attend the optional evening briefing which is a great opportunity for you to ask questions and to meet some of your fellow travelers.
-All guests will need to arrive at the hotel no later than the evening of day two.
+Attend the optional evening briefing which is a great opportunity for you to ask questions and to meet some of your fellow travellers.

 Arriving at the ship in the afternoon, you will be greeted by your Expedition Team and ship’s officers at a safety and orientation briefing followed by the Captain’s welcome dinner.
 Then, watch the city lights fade in the fresh night air as you sail seaward.